loicreynier/awesome-modding/README.md

 > Plugin manipulation tools.

+- [Synthesis](https://github.com/Mutagen-Modding/Synthesis) - Framework and GUI to empower people to create mods via code instead of by hand, mainly used to create patches.
 - [Spriggit](https://github.com/Mutagen-Modding/Spriggit) - Tool to facilitate converting Bethesda plugin files to a text based format that can be stored in Git.
 - [xEdit](https://tes5edit.github.io) - Advanced graphical module editor and conflict detector for Bethesda games.